timkuijsten/BoundedBikeshed/README.md

 ![Bounded Bikeshed icon](./icons/bb-128.png)
 # Bounded Bikeshed

-Save time and avoid getting caught by long threads in a discussion.
-Instead, get an overview of different opinions about a topic and dive into the ones you find most interesting.
+Save time and go through a discussion breadth-first instead of depth-first.
+This avoids getting caught by long threads and gives you an overview of different comments on a topic first so that you can dive into the ones you find most interesting, for only as deep as you want.

 Supports:
 * [Hacker News](https://news.ycombinator.com/)